adamisntdead/notes/Chemistry/The Elements.md

 - Identifies unknown compounds - Detection of banned substances, forensic science

 You should know the principle and the names of the stages.
-Principle - Positively charged particles, moving in a magnetic field according to mass.
+Principle - Positively charged ions are separated on the basis of their **relative** masses when moving in a magnetic field

-# Arrangement of electron in orbitals of equal energy
+## Arrangement of electron in orbitals of equal energy

 \begin{definition}{Hund's Rule of Maximum Multiplicity}
 When two or more orbitals of equal energy are available, the electrons occupy them singly before filling them in pairs.